BigSuj/Stock_Data_EDA/README.md

 # Stock_Data_EDA

 ### Stock Data EDA
-This repository contains a Python notebook Stock_Data_EDA.ipynb that performs exploratory data analysis (EDA) on historical stock data.
+This repository contains a Python notebook and an interactive webpage that performs exploratory data analysis (EDA) on historical stock data.

 ### Installation
+To open the .html file, you need to have any web browser.
-To run the notebook, you need to have the following libraries installed:
+To run the notebook, you need to have python and the following libraries installed:

 pandas
 numpy